What impact have new Cardiff City managers had in the Vincent Tan era?

 MICK McCarthy has now been in charge of Cardiff City for two months, most recently masterminding a derby victory over Swansea City.

-He is the seventh permanent manager to be appointed since Vincent Tan became the owner of the club in 2010.
+McCarthy is the seventh permanent manager to take charge of Cardiff since Vincent Tan became the owner of the club in 2010.

-So how does Mick McCarthy’s impact in his first 14 games in charge compare with Tan’s other appointments?
+But how does McCarthy’s impact in his first 14 games in charge compare with Tan’s other appointments?

-He has won eight games in this time, giving him a win percentage of 57% in these opening games, higher than any other Cardiff manager in the Tan era.
+He has won eight games in this time, giving him a win percentage of 57%, higher than any other Cardiff manager in the Tan era.